simonsobs/socs/docs/agents/hwp_supervisor_agent.rst

 Before spinning up the HWP, the agent will check that
 - The current elevation and commanded elevation are in the range ``(acu-min-el, acu-max-el)``.
 - The ACU state info has been updated within ``acu-max-time-since-update`` seconds.

+Before gripping or ungripping the HWP, the agent will check that:
+- The current elevation and commanded elevation are in the range ``(acu-min-el, acu-max-el)``.
+- The ACU state info has been updated within ``acu-max-time-since-update`` seconds.
+- The az and el velocity is less than ``mount-velocity-grip-thresh``.

 Examples
 ```````````